New immigration system: what you need to know

 Proving immigration status in the UK

-EU, EEA and Swiss citizens can use an online service to view their immigration status and to prove their status to others.
+EU, EEA and Swiss citizens should use the online service to view their immigration status and to prove their status to others.

 Guidance for employers is available on carrying out right to work checks on EU citizens and their family members in the UK.